-You will be working the 16 stitch chart with 3 or 5 purl stitches in between, depending on your size.
 The chart is read from right to left, bottom to top.
 Why do charts work that way?
-Because that is the way your knitting goes!
+Because that is the way knitting goes!

 Ready for decreases

-When your stitches start to feel too stretched you can change to DPNs (double pointed needles).
+When your stitches start to feel too stretched on the circular needle it’s time to switch to double pointed needles (DPNs) or a long circular needle for the magic loop method.
 Why the DPNs you ask?
 You can knit things larger than the circumference of a circular needle, but not smaller, in order to work on the few stitches left in the decreases you will need DPNs.
-Alternatively you could use a long circular needle and the magic loop method.

-When I distribute my sts on DPNs I like to put about 1/2 the sts on the first needle and about 1/4 of the sts on each of the other 2 needles.
+When I distribute my stitches on DPNs I like to put about 1/2 the stitches on the first needle and about 1/4 of the stitches on each of the other 2 needles.
 This way I don’t need the BOR marker, I know the beginning of the round is at the start of the ‘full’ needle.